-Sickness benefit: 50% of average daily earnings is paid for the first 20 days of incapacity; thereafter, 66.6%.
-The benefit is payable after a 3-day waiting period for up to 180 days; may be extended in special cases.
+Sickness benefit: 50% of the insured's average daily earnings is paid for the first 20 days of incapacity; thereafter, 66.6%.
+The benefit is paid after a 3-day waiting period for up to 180 days; may be extended in special cases.

-For contract workers, the daily benefit is awarded only for days of hospitalization, and the amount varies according to the number of contributions made in the 12 months before hospitalization.
-The benefit is payable for 180 days of hospitalization a year.
+For contract workers, the daily benefit is awarded only for days of hospitalization, and the benefit varies according to the number of contributions made in the 12 months before hospitalization.
+The benefit is paid for up to 180 days of hospitalization a year.

-Maternity benefit: The benefit is equal to 80% of average daily earnings in the last month before the leave period and is payable from 2 months before the expected date of childbirth and for 3 months after childbirth.
+Maternity benefit: The benefit is equal to 80% of the insured's average daily earnings in the last month before the leave period and is paid from 2 months before the expected date of childbirth and for 3 months after childbirth.

 Self-employed persons are entitled to 80% of average insured daily earnings in the last 12 months before the leave period.
-The benefit is payable from 2 months before the expected date of childbirth and for 3 months after childbirth.
+The benefit is paid from 2 months before the expected date of childbirth and for 3 months after childbirth.

-Parental leave: Six months' leave must be taken before the child is age 3 and is paid to either parent; a self-employed mother receives 3 months' leave to be taken before the child is age 1.
-The benefit is equal to 30% of earnings.
-Parents are entitled to an additional 6 months' leave before the child is age 8, plus an income-tested allowance equal to 30% of earnings if the parent's income is less than 2.5 times the minimum pension.
+Parental leave: Six months of leave must be taken before the child is age 3 and is paid to either parent; a self-employed mother receives 3 months of leave to be taken before the child is age 1.
+The benefit is equal to 30% of the insured's earnings.
+Parents are entitled to a maximum of 10 months of leave (with a possible 1 month extension) before the child is age 8, plus an income-tested allowance equal to 30% of earnings if the parent's income is less than 2.5 times the minimum pension.